klessydra/T13x/README.md

 # T13x Extensions illustration

-Extensions made to this core:
+Extensions of T13x core

--Four scratchpad memories of size 512-bytes, having dual data ports for read and write of bus width being 128-bit.The Scratchpads are nicknamed A,B,C,D and they are mapped at the following addresses respectively
+- Four scratchpad memories of size 512-bytes, having dual data ports for read and write of bus width being 128-bit.The Scratchpads are nicknamed A,B,C,D and they are mapped at the following addresses respectively

   - 0x00109000 -> 0x001091FF (scA)
   - 0x00109200 -> 0x001093FF (scB)
   - 0x00109400 -> 0x001094FF (scC)
   - 0x00109600 -> 0x001096FF (scD)

--Three sperate execution Units that can work in parallel allowing superscalarity
+- Three sperate execution Units that can work in parallel allowing superscalarity

   - DSP_Unit
   - IE_Unit
   - LSU_Unit

--DSP Unit does dot product and vector addition in SIMD fashion, but only works on 32-bit integers.
-128-bits (4*32-bits).
+- DSP Unit does dot product and vector addition in SIMD fashion, it executes arithmetic instructions on different data width sizes, mainly, 8-bit, 16-bit, 32-bit.
+Operations are done using partial addition, multiplication.

+- Partial adders allowed us to do 16*8-bit additions in one cycle, or 8*16-bit additions in one cycle or 4*32-bit additions in one cycle.
+- Partial multipliers allowed us to do 8*8-bit multiplication in one cycle, or 8*16-bit additions in one cycle or 4*32-bit additions in one cycle.
+The reason we do only 8-bit multiplication in once cylce, is because the partial multipliers are 16-bit multipliers, and not 8-bit.
+It is a far less complex impelmentation that way.

-For now, T1x extends the riscv instruction set with four new instructions:
+1) T1x extends the riscv instruction set with two custom memory instructions:

-1) Kmemld rd,rs1,rs2
+a) Kmemld rd,rs1,rs2

--Loads the number of BYTES in "rs2" from the address in "rs1" in main memory to the internal scratchpad memory at address in "rd".
+- Loads the number of BYTES in "rs2" from the address in "rs1" in main memory to the internal scratchpad memory at address in "rd".
--Currently the number of bytes in rs2 have to be a multiple of four (i.e. 32-bits) or else we raise an exception.
+- The bytes that are not multiples of four are masked.

-2) kmemstr rd,rs1,rs2
+b) kmemstr rd,rs1,rs2

--Loads the number of bytes in "rs2" from the address in "rs1" in the internal scratchpad memory at address to thee address in ram at "rd".
+- Loads the number of bytes in "rs2" from the address in "rs1" in the internal scratchpad memory at address to thee address in ram at "rd".
--Currently the number of bytes in rs2 have to be a multiple of four (i.e. 32-bits) or else we raise an exception.
+- The number of bytes to be loaded are masked.

- 3) kaddv rd,rs1,rs2

- 4) kdotp rd,rs1,rs2

-- kaddv and kdotp do arithmetic operations on the vectors in "rs1" and "rs2", and store the results in "rd".
-Operations are done in SIMD fashion by which four elements are operated on simultanously.

 - Currently the number of bytes in rs2 have to be a multiple of four (i.e. 32-bits) or else we raise an exception.

 - If we have non scratchpad access, we raise an exception.

-- If we have same scratchpad READ access we raise an exception.
+- If we have dual scratchpad WRITE access we raise an exception.

-- If writing to the scratchpads might overflow it, we raise an exception.
+- If writing to the scratchpads will cause an overflow, we raise an exception.

 - However we don't raise an exception if a scratchpad is used simultanously for read and write, because as mentioned sc_memories were designed with dual ports for read and write.

+2) T1x has three arithmetic instructions that work on different data widths 8,16,32.

+a) kaddv rd,rs1,rs2

+b) kdotp rd,rs1,rs2

+c) ksvmul rd,rs1,rs2

+- The above arithmetic operations operate on the  the data in "rs1" and "rs2", and store the results in "rd".
+Operations are done in SIMD fashion 128-bit wide data bus.
+- For KADDV and KDOTP, rs1 and rs2 are indecies to vectors in the scratchpad memory. while for ksvmul only rs1 is a vector index while is the scalar to be multiplied by the vector referenced in rs1

+DSP-Unit TESTS:

-Basic tests for vector addition and dot-product have been added, after you merge the Klessydra with PULPino, you will find the tests inside <pulp_path>/sw/apps/klessydra_dsp_tests/.
+- Tests for the above operations have been added, after you merge the Klessydra with PULPino, you will find the tests inside <pulp_path>/sw/apps/klessydra_tests/klessydra_dsp_tests.

+- The tests can show the performance of the DSP_Unit compared to vector operations being executed by a normal execution units.

+- the tests are

 Hope you like it :D